rveciana/BasemapTutorial/docs/utilities.rst

 `interp(datain, xin, yin, xout, yout, checkbounds=False, masked=False, order=1) <http://matplotlib.org/basemap/api/basemap_api.html#mpl_toolkits.basemap.interp>`_

-* This function is not a method of the basemap instance, but a separate one in the baemap module
+* This function is not a method of the basemap instance, but a separate one in the basemap module
 * datain is the data array to interpolate.
 It has to be a 2d numpy array
-* xin and yin are the coordinates of the input data array, in one dimendion each.
+* xin and yin are the coordinates of the input data array, in one dimension each.
 	* This point is important, since implies that the input grid has to be regular (so no lon-lat grid in a different projection)
 	* y has to be in increasing order
 * xout and yout are the coordinates of the output data array.
 They have to be 2d numpy arrays.
 * checkbounds if set to True, the xin and yin values are checked to be in the bounds of xout and yout.
 If False, and there are values outside the bounds, the output data array values will be clipped to the boundary values
 * masked makes the points outside the new grid to be masked if is set to True, or an arbitrary value if given
 * order sets the interpolation method:
-	* 0 uses the nearest neighbour method
+	* 0 uses the nearest neighbor method
 	* 1 uses a bilinear interpolation
 	* 3 uses a cubic spline, and requires scipy.ndimage to be installed